 What is Help a Scientist?

-The research assistance is funded by the Swedish Foundation for Strategic Research.
+Help a Scientist is funded by the Swedish Foundation for Strategic Research.

 Why Help a scientist?